If you’re an options trader, you could be making a big mistake…

 Best regards and good trading,

 What’s been your experience using market orders?
-Do you normally avoid them?
+Have an interesting story to tell about it?